IIT-EnergySystemModels/openSDUC/doc/md/InputData.md

 | TimeStep | Duration of the time step for the load levels (hourly, bi-hourly, tri-hourly, etc.). | h      |

 A time step greater than one hour is a convenient way to reduce the load levels of the time scope.
-The moving average of the demand, operating reserve, variable generation, and ESS energy inflows over the time step load levels are assigned to active load levels (e.g., the mean value of the three hours is associated with the third hour in a trihourly time step).
+The moving average of the demand, operating reserve, variable generation, and ESS energy inflows over the time step load levels is assigned to active load levels (e.g., the mean value of the three hours is associated with the third hour in a trihourly time step).

 ## Duration